Joe-Collins-1986/Hangman/README.md

    #### Rules held on index page
    The rules content will be kept on the same page at the rest of the web content.
 This is to ensure the score is retained as backend data storage is not in use for this project.

-   A scroll feature was added to the rules to post-it to keep the sizing consistant.
+   A scroll feature was added to the rules to post-it to keep the sizing consistent.

    ![Start of game](assets/readme-assets/features/rules/rules-top.png)
    <br>